follow us

 In Little Havana, go to Hoy Como Ayer (Today Like Yesterday), 2212 SW 8th Street, a neighborhood lounge with live jazzy Cuban music.

-Downtown Miami’s Transit Lounge, 29 SW 1st Avenue, offers live rock and funk music without the velvet rope.
-There’s a plethora of options on South Beach, like Jazid, where you can catch reggae, jazz or even salsa in a laid-back atmosphere.
+In downtown Miami and South Beach, there’s a plethora of options, like Jazid, where you can catch reggae, jazz or even salsa in a laid-back atmosphere.

 If you’re looking for an over-the-top Miami experience and don’t mind tourists along with your show dancers, head to Mango’s Tropical Café in South Beach.
 This Ocean Drive institution offers such authentic samba shows, you’ll think you’re in Rio.
 Or stop for a drink at the über-cool Delano Hotel, 1685 Collins Avenue, where the scene is the point.
 The glamour helps you forget how much that drink just cost.